tallgray/CreateResumeWebsiteInS3WithCloudFormation/Phase1/README.md

 Assuming your ```docker ps | grep wp``` output looks similar to the above, your *wp-wordpress* container is up and listending on whichever IP was assigned/designated via the docker compose process.
 If you're lost and the status of your apperatus is not copasetic, use ```docker network inspect LAN``` and ```docker logs wp-wordpress```, ```docker logs wp-db``` to help work through your issue.

 Assuming things are working as expected, login to your WordPress site by typing in the IP for your server and add /wp-admin/ to the end.
-For example, the login url for our test side is http://10.10.0.64/wp-admin/.
+For example, the login url for our test site would be http://10.10.0.64/wp-admin/.
 You should then walk through the following series:
 ![Install Wordpress1](https://s3.amazonaws.com/tallgray.info/uploads/articles/Phase1-wordpress1.png)
 ![Install Wordpress2](https://s3.amazonaws.com/tallgray.info/uploads/articles/Phase1-wordpress2.png)
 ![Install Wordpress3](https://s3.amazonaws.com/tallgray.info/uploads/articles/Phase1-wordpress3.png)
 ![Install Wordpress4](https://s3.amazonaws.com/tallgray.info/uploads/articles/Phase1-wordpress4.png)

-If you've made it this far, **CONGRADULATIONS**!
+If you've made it this far, **CONGRATULATIONS**!
 Let's continue by adding some WordPress plugins and buy a template that we would like to model our RESUME presentation.

 There's a bajillion plugins out there, but we're going to select just two:
 1. Elementor